Arthrochilus oreophilus: Description

 Arthrochilus oreophilus is a terrestrial, perennial, deciduous, sympodial herb with an underground tuber that produces daughter tubers on the end of root-like stolons.
 It has a rosette of between two and five lance-shaped leaves at its base, each leaf 20-45 mm long and about 10-18 mm wide.

 Between two and fifteen insect-like flowers 12-15 mm long are borne on a fleshy, dark reddish brown flowering stem 80-200 mm tall.
 The dorsal sepal is spatula-shaped to egg-shaped with the narrower end towards the base, 9-10 mm long, about 2 mm wide, folded lengthwise and wrapped around the base of the column.
 The lateral sepals are lance-shaped but curved, 6-7 mm long, about 2 mm wide and turn downwards towards the ovary.
 The petals are linear, curved, about 7 mm long, 1 mm wide and turned backwards against the ovary.
 The labellum is about 6 mm long and pale green with a dark purple base.
 There is an insect-like callus about 3.5 mm long with dark reddish brown, hair-like glands in a central band on the labellum.
 The column is green with purplish spots, curved, about 7 mm long with two curved wings above and below it.
 Flowering occurs from November to January.

 Taxonomy and naming

 Arthrochilus oreophilus was first formally described in 1991 by David Jones from a specimen collected near Herberton.
 The description was published in Australian Orchid Research.
 The specific epithet (oreophilus) is derived from the Ancient Greek words oros meaning "mountain" or "hill" and philos meaning "beloved" or "dear", referring to the habitat preference of this orchid.

 Distribution and habitat

-The montane elbow orchid grows in woodland in forest on the ranges and tablelands at altitudes above 1000 m between the Cedar Bay National Park and the Evelyn Tableland.
+Montane elbow orchid grows in woodland in forest on the ranges and tablelands at altitudes above 1000 m between the Cedar Bay National Park and the Evelyn Tableland.
 It is most common on the Atherton Tableland.